ElektrischesSchaf/LayerNorm_GRU/README.md

 ## How does it improve our model

-The result from one of model for BCI
+The result from one of my research in BCI (Brain-computer interface)
 ![](/Figures/loss_to_epoch.png)

 ## References